ysskrishna/directory-printer/README.md

 - Interactive GUI for directory selection
 - Tree-like visualization of directory structures
 - Handles permission errors gracefully
-- Cross-platform compatibility
+- Cross-platform compatibility (Windows, Linux, macOS)

 ## Installation

+### Option 1: Download Binary (Recommended)

+Download the latest release for your operating system from the [Releases page](https://github.com/ysskrishna/directory-printer/releases).

+- Windows: Download and extract `directory-printer-windows.zip`
+- Linux: Download and extract `directory-printer-linux.zip`
+- macOS: Download and extract `directory-printer-macos.zip`

+### Option 2: Install from Source

 This project uses Poetry for dependency management.
-To install:
+To install from source:

 1. Make sure you have Poetry installed:
    ```bash